zoobc/zoobc-core/.github/ISSUE_TEMPLATE/bug_request.md

 ---
 name: Bug report
-about: Create Issue Abbout new bug
+about: Create issue about new bug
 title: 'Bug: '
 labels: bug
 assignees: ''

 ---

-## Bug Description
+## Description
 A brief description of the bug.

 ## Steps to reproduce